RomanFEscobedo/Quarz_Site/content/Garden/Topology/Constructions.md

 >[!defn] Definition (Open cover)
 >A collection $(A_{i})_{i\in I}$ of open subsets of a topological space $X$ is called an open cover if $\bigcup\limits_{i\in I}A_{i}=X$.
 ^9ca89c

+Similarly we have closed covers where the collection is made of closed subsets of $X$. ^123f5f

 >[!theo] Theorem (Continuity from covers)
 >Let $f:X\to Y$ be a map, $(A_{i})_{i\in I}$ an [[Constructions#^9ca89c|open cover]] of $X$.
 Then, $f$ is continuous if and only if $f_{i}=f|_{A_{i}}$ is continuous $\forall i\in I$.